cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/deposit.md

 ## Go to the next step!

-You have deposited ether to plasma successfully.
+You have deposited ether to Plasma successfully.

-Please go to the [Show balance](/tutorial/show-balance.md) step.
+Move on to the [4.
+Show balance](/tutorial/show-balance.md) step.